Yaman-kumarsahu/Yaman-kumarsahu/README.md

 - 🔭 I’m currently working on my last year college project.
 - 🌱 I’m currently learning new technologies
 - 👯 I’m looking to collaborate on interesting projects
-- 📫 How to reach me:
+- 📫 How to reach me: anythingworksaslonasitwork@gmail.com
-- mail: anythingworksaslonasitwork@gmail.com
 - ⚡ Fun fact: I like to play and watch anime, cartoons, etc..

 </p>